raphigaziano/TIE/doc/source/api/tag.rst

       see their documentation, as well as the one for any custom Tag class you might use, to know for certain how you should register your tag patterns.

-   Internally, this function simply hands each of its parameters to the current :class:`TagManager<tie.tag.TagManager>` and lets it handle the registration process.
-   Actual error checking is done in the :class:`Tag<tie.tag.Tag>` 's constructor.

 .. class:: tie.tag.Tag(pattern, flags=0, processor=tie.processors.sub)

    The Tag class is TIE's central component.

-   It's a somewhat boosted regular expression object, which knows how to match itself against a given template, and modify the occurences of itself within the template's text using its internal `processor` function.
+   It's a somewhat boosted regular expression object, which knows how to match itself against a given template, and modify each occurence of its pattern within the template's text using its internal `processor` function.

-   TIE takes care of managing and handling its registered Tag object, but instanciating them manually allows one to change their default behaviour by providing a customm callback as the `processor` argument.
+   TIE takes care of managing and handling its registered Tag object, but instanciating them manually allows one to change their default behaviour by providing a custom callback as the `processor` argument.

    If further customisation is needed, feel free to override its public methods in a subclass.